 Journalists from China, Germany, India and Kenya have been recognised for their outstanding articles on cancer in the 2016 Cancer World Journalism Awards.

 The awards, organised by the European School of Oncology’s Cancer World magazine, attracted 145 entries from every corner of the globe.
 There were winners in four categories, who each receive € 1.500.
+All were funded to attend the ECCO European Cancer Congress in Amsterdam in January 2017.

 Overall winner of 2016